 The following is his account.

 ‘I’d been hauling goods back and forth from the continent for what, three years at that point.
-It wasn’t the best thing I’ve ever done, but it was far from the worst.
+It wasn’t the best thing I’ve ever done, but far from the worst.
 I couldn’t complain about the pay, plus it let me stay brushed up on my French.

 ‘My shifts were normally overnight runs, and the roads were nearly always clear.
-The first time I drove my route I got horribly lost, ended up on some country backroads, entirely the wrong place for a Heavy Goods Vehicle, as I’m sure you agree.
+The first time I drove my route I got horribly lost, ended up on some country backroads, entirely the wrong place for a Heavy Goods Vehicle, as I’m sure you’ll agree.

 ‘But after a few weeks I got used to it, working out all the short cuts, finding all the best places to stop.
 It didn’t take long before I knew that route like the back of my hand.